Higginbottom/python/README.md

 for running python.
 This routine copies the binaries and the base_environment to a directory that you designate.
 (The one thing to remember is that to use the environment the commands are bin/py rather py.
-The former uses the binary that you have trasnfered, whereas the former uses py in this master directory.
+The former uses the binary that you have transferred, whereas the former uses py in this master directory.

-Please send comments on this file to long@stsci.edu
+Please send comments on this file to long@stsci.edu This readme is in markdown format.